skycoin/bbs/static/README.md

 # Skycoin BBS Web UI
 The user interface of Skycoin BBS is represented via a locally served website.
 In the future, users will no longer need to run a full BBS node to access/submit content to boards.
 And instead, nodes will host public websites.

+The project contains both the source (src) and target (dist) files of this web interface.

 ## Prerequisites

 The project have dependencies that require Node 6.9.0 or higher, together